Summary: in this tutorial, you’ll learn to use the SQL LIMIT

 clause gets the second row from the result set.

 This query works with the assumption that every employee has a different salary.
-It will fail if there are two employees who have the same highest salary.
+It will fail if two employees have the same 2nd highest salary.

-Also, if you have two or more employees who have the same 2nd highest salary, the query just returns the first one.
+Additionally, if two or more employees have the same 2nd highest salary, the query returns only the first one.

 SELECT DISTINCT